-EcoEléctrica is modelled to stay in service and the adjustment to the contract was determined for it to be competitive with a CCGT.
-The fixed payments are reduced to about 40% of current values and the unit is assumed to be able to cycle as required to accommodate the renewable.
+EcoEléctrica is modelled to remain in service with an adjustment to the contract that was defined to be competitive with a CCGT.
+The fixed payments are reduced to about 40% of current values and the unit is assumed to be able to cycle as required to accommodate the renewable generation production variations.
+This reductions were determined to make EcoEléctrica competitive with the CCGT.